 While I have political and religious views and I don't get overly concerned about what other people's views on these topics are, there are just to many extremist in these areas to talk about anything specifically related to the religious or political belief.
 Also, it appears to me that very few of these people are open to the views of others, even when it is supported by scientific or documented facts.
 (Yes, I know scientific facts and documented events can be argued with but let's not go there.)
 In these areas there is no average, and the opinions are so varied, with much of it is based on strong-unyielding personal beliefs, that even if concrete evidence were available to these people it could not convince them of anything different; these people believe there is a worldwide conspiracy against them.
 I will however, present my views on those members -- religious or political -- that use their positions to abuse others or rip us off.
 I also will express my views on bigotry and hypocrisy.
 For example: there have been cases where a religious leader has molested children and even adults.
 It is not the fault of the religion.
 In these cases I will put forth my views about the people that use religious, politics and other positions of trust, when they (as it appears to me) abuse their position or fail to do what's right/competent.
 Oop's, it's funny, it occurs to me that using "politics" and "trust" in the same sentence is an oxymoron.

-Please note at the bottom each page is a date.
+Please note at the either the top or bottom of each page is a date.
 I will adjust this date as I make major changes.

 My beginning study of the End Behavior.

 Regardless of the market value, Gifts that are given and receive that touch us in a personal way, particularly when great effort has gone into it, are best.

 Again, the title is self explanatory

 And again, the title is self explanatory

 Yet another title that is self explanatory